Maxim-Mushizky/cstructpy/README.md

 [![PyPI version](https://badge.fury.io/py/cstructpy.svg)](https://badge.fury.io/py/cstructpy)
 [![Python versions](https://img.shields.io/pypi/pyversions/cstructpy)](https://pypi.org/project/cstructpy/)

-**cstructpy** is a Python package designed for binary serialization and deserialization of structured data using custom primitive types.
+**cstructpy** is a light-weight Python package designed for binary serialization and deserialization of structured data using c like primitive types.
 It provides a simple interface for packing and unpacking binary data based on field definitions using Python's `struct` module.
 The motivation for this package is to have a data validation using type annotations, similar to pydantic but for binary